-- 18. Where there are more applicants than places in any of the oversubscription categories above, the order in which places are allocated will be determined by reference to the distance between the child's home address (as defined in this policy) and the Academy, with those living closer having higher priority. - 19.
-Distance will be measured on the Academy's behalf by Worcestershire County Council in a straight line between the Ordnance Survey geo-code for the child's home address and the Ordnance Survey geo-code for the school, using their dedicated software for this purpose.
-This measurement will not take into consideration walking, cycling or driving routes. - 20.
-Where the distance between two or more applicant children is equal, random lottery will be used to determine the order in which places are allocated, which will take place in front of a person who is independent of the Academy. - 21.
+19. Where there are more applicants than places in any of the oversubscription categories above, the order in which places are allocated will be determined by reference to the distance between the child's home address (as defined in this policy) and the Academy, with those living closer having higher priority.

+- 20. Distance will be measured on the Academy's behalf by Warwickshire County Council in a straight line from the address point location of the applicant's home address (as set by Ordnance Survey) to the pre-determined 'centroid' point of the Academy using their dedicated software for this purpose.
+These provide a single unique point for the child's home address and the Academy. - 21.
+Where the distance between two or more applicant children is equal, random lottery will be used to determine the order in which places are allocated, which will take place in front of a person who is independent of the Academy. - 22.
 Where applications are received for the admission of twins, triplets or siblings of higher multiple births to the same year group at the same time, but not all of them are allocated a place because of the application of the tie breaker for the final place(s), all of them will be allocated a place regardless of pupil numbers.
 Where this happens in Reception Year to Year 2, these children are deemed to be 'excepted pupils' for the purpose of the statutory maximum infant class size, which means they do not count towards the total until the class size falls back to the maximum.